GustavoAlzuru/FSA-Projects/README.md

 ## 🖱 Projects

+This repository contains a collection of small projects that I've worked on to learn new skills.
+Each project is designed to demonstrate my understanding of a particular concept.

 <div align="center">

 | Projects |  |
 | -------- | -------- |
 | - 01: [Grocery-List](Projects/01-Grocery-List/) | - 02: [Secure-Vault](Projects/02-Secure-Vault/) |